(Originally

 My birth (natal) Venus is closely conjunct my birth (natal) Vertex.

-"loves of my life," almost exactly at the very moment the transiting
+wrenching) "loves of my life," almost exactly at the very

-Sun and/or Venus was passing over my birth (natal) Vertex and/or
+moment the transiting Sun and/or Venus was passing over my birth (natal)

 The

-each year, each passed over my birth (natal) Vertex and anti-Vertex
+year, each passed over my birth (natal) Vertex and anti-Vertex (so far,

 The